-Choosing a Higher Education course at SRC will not only provide you with the chance to study close to home, saving even more money and time, but will also see you benefit from being taught in our modern campuses, complete with state-of-the-art technologies, modern facilities and a friendly, lively atmosphere.
-Our smaller class sizes also mean you’ll be given more one-to-one support, as well as being assigned a personal tutor for the duration of your studies.
-You will also benefit from our excellent partnerships with universities and many employers.
+Choosing a Higher Education course at SRC gives you the chance to study close to home, hence saving you money and time!
+You will also benefit from being taught in our friendly campuses, complete with state-of-the-art technologies, modern facilities and a host of student services.
+With smaller class sizes, you will experience more one-to-one support, as well as being assigned a personal tutor for the duration of your studies.
+You will also benefit from the College's excellent partnerships with universities and many employers.

 1. Lower fees than universities